 Also, avoid the models with red LED displays, as those can be a very large source of EMF.

 A simple, very inexpensive low EMF alarm clock like this one is a great option.

 Stop Using Sleep Tracking Apps

-All of these sleep tracking apps require the use of connected devices and wireless radiation to function– which, as I’ve said, will disrupt your sleep and is a risk to your health.
+All of these sleep tracking apps require the use of connected devices and wireless radiation to function – which, as I’ve said, will disrupt your sleep and pose a risk to your health.

-So all this fancy sleep tracking technology actually harms your sleep.
-Don’t use them.
+So all of that fancy sleep tracking technology actually harms your sleep.
+Avoid using it.